She was crying five minutes ago. Now she's doing her makeup for millions.

 "A lot of people always call me Serena van der Woodsen.
 She's very fun, besides the part where she's just not a good friend."

-On her podcast, she dedicated a full episode to her history with eating disorders and body dysmorphia.
+She talked about her history with eating disorders and body dysmorphia in detail.
 Not a social media caption.
-Not a quick mention.
-A deep dive into how she thought about her body, the behaviors she developed, and how it affected her daily life.
+A deep exploration of how she thought about her body, the behaviors she developed, how it affected her daily life.
 That's unusual for influencers who often reference mental health without getting specific.

 "No matter what you do, not everyone is going to agree with you, or people may have something negative to say.
 You just have to stay true to yourself and not let little comments get to you."